WorldHealthOrganization/smart-trust/input/pagecontent/concepts_onboarding_checklist.md

 #### Certificate Preparation for DEV and UAT

-> Disclaimer: The script generates self-signed certificates not intended to be used on production environments.
+> **Disclaimer**: This script is designed to create self-signed certificates solely for non-production environments, such as DEV and UAT, not intended to be used on production environments.
+To use it, **choose the appropriate script for your operating system**:
->   for DEV and UAT environments you may use the conf files and the  [certgen bash script](https://github.com/WorldHealthOrganization/tng-participant-template/blob/main/scripts/certgen/gen_all_certs.sh)  as a guideline according to the  [Certificate Preparation](https://github.com/WorldHealthOrganization/tng-participant-template/blob/main/scripts/certgen/README.md)
+>
+>**Unix/Linux:**	Use the [gen_all_certs.sh](https://github.com/WorldHealthOrganization/tng-participant-template/blob/main/scripts/certgen/gen_all_certs.sh) bash script.
+>
+>**Windows:**		Use the [gen_all_certs.ps1](https://github.com/WorldHealthOrganization/tng-participant-template/blob/main/scripts/certgen/gen_all_certs.ps1) PowerShell script.
+>
+> These scripts, along with the provided configuration files, serve as guidelines for [certificate preparation](https://github.com/WorldHealthOrganization/tng-participant-template/blob/main/scripts/certgen/README.md) .
+>
+**If your Operating Sysems is Unix/Linux:**
+>

-- You must adapt the following default certificate parameter of [DN_template.cnf](https://github.com/WorldHealthOrganization/tng-participant-template/blob/main/scripts/certgen/DN_template.cnf) file which will used  in gen_all_certs.sh to your needs:
+- To customize certificate parameters, update the [DN_template.cnf](https://github.com/WorldHealthOrganization/tng-participant-template/blob/main/scripts/certgen/DN_template.cnf) file, which will be used by the [gen_all_certs.sh](https://github.com/WorldHealthOrganization/tng-participant-template/blob/main/scripts/certgen/gen_all_certs.sh) script.

-- Configuration Template for Certificate Generation, Modify for your own needs in DN_template.cnf file as it will be used as argument while running the shell script "gen_all_certs.sh".
+- Modify the following default certificate parameters as needed:

 	```
  	export OSSL_COUNTRY_NAME="XC"